nixworks/public/news/2016/10/4/index.md

 12 channels are charged with broadcasting terror propaganda for the outlawed Kurdistan Workers Party

 ### [German prosecutors drop a case against comedian Jan Bohmermann, who had been indicted for a satirical poem about Turkish president Recep Tayyip Erdogan. ](/news/2016/10/4/german-prosecutors-drop-a-case-against-comedian-jan-baphmermann-who-had-been-indicted-for-a-satirical-poem-about-turkish-president-recep-ta.md)
-_Context: Böhmermann affair, Jan Böhmermann, Recep Tayyip Erdoğan_
+_Context: Bohmermann affair, Jan Bohmermann, Recep Tayyip Erdogan_

 ### [The scandal over improper practices of unauthorized accounts at Wells Fargo extends to thousands of small-business owners. ](/news/2016/10/4/the-scandal-over-improper-practices-of-unauthorized-accounts-at-wells-fargo-extends-to-thousands-of-small-business-owners.md)
 _Context: Wells Fargo_